Consultation has concluded

 Are you going to rebuild the wall next to the foot path on Old Lane, between the Atlas Garage and Mill Lane.
 A lot of it is ready to fall down or has already done so, making the foot path unsafe to use.

-Alan Whitehead asked 12 months ago
+Alan Whitehead asked about 1 year ago

 Any substantive structures works to the walls on Old Lane themselves are not proposed as part of the scheme, other than what is required for the proposed resurfacing of the footways in some areas.